sofa-framework/doc/components/sceneutility/makedataalias.md

 <!-- generate_doc -->
 # MakeDataAlias

-This object create an alias to a data field.
+This object creates an alias to a data field.

 __Target__: Sofa.Component.SceneUtility